KankoAr/RocketbotAutomationProject/README.md

 ## Note

+Before running the code, please make sure to perform the following replacements in the script:
-Please replace the email address with your own and also replace the third-party password for Gmail in the code before running.
+- Replace the email address (line #126) with your own.
+- Replace the third-party password for Gmail (line #143) with your own.